Tech

 January 14, 2013

-The auto attendant is a valuable feature that has replaced switchboard operators in many businesses, particularly where cost efficiency and technological advances are key.
+The auto attendant is a valuable feature, one that's replaced switchboard operators in many businesses, particularly where cost efficiency and technological advances are key.
 In version 5.0.4, this feature has been enhanced to offer a more streamlined user experience.
 The "start" trigger now automatically initiates dial-by-name mode, allowing callers to search for names immediately without selecting options.
 The new release also includes direct destination options and the ability to disconnect calls after a set period of inactivity, particularly useful for analog lines.
 Additionally, the system can now include a user’s cell phone in the dial-by-name mode without the caller being aware.

 Derniers articles